spiritmoney/escrow/README.md

 ### Backend
 - API Routes in Next.js for serverless functions
-- Prisma ORM for database interactions
+- TypeORM for database interactions
 - PostgreSQL for Database
 - NextAuth.js for authentication